R-a-dio/valkyrie/README.md

 - the flag `-config` given to the executable
 - the environment variable `HANYUU_CONFIG` which can either be a relative or absolute path

-You can also run `hanyuu config` to see what the currently loaded configuration looks like
+You can also run `hanyuu config` to see what the currently loaded configuration looks like, the output is a valid TOML file so can also be piped into a file if so desired

 Before you commit
 -----

-If you've edited or added `.proto` files located in `rpc/` you should run the required generation step.
-If you've only edited files you can run `go generate` in the root of the project.
-If you've added files you need to include them in `generate.go` before running `go generate`.
+If you've edited `rpc/radio.proto` or added a migration file under `migrations/` you should run `go generate` before you commit.